hintmedia/rubocop-hint/README.md

   gem 'rubocop-hint'
 end
 ```
-_This gem includes Rubocop, RubocopRspec, RubocopRails, and RubocopPerformance as dependencies._
+_This gem includes Rubocop, RubocopRspec, RubocopRails, RubocopPerformance, and Standard as dependencies._

 And then execute: